zeronetfix/phoenix_os_vip_remove/README.md

 ## How To Remove Vip:

-- 1. First, download the zip file from here and unzip it.
+- 1. First, download the file from here.

 - 2. Then Go to the /system/app directory using any root file explorer, from there delete the two folders named Launchwork and Phoenixvip.